-Malarone is one of the latest treatments introduced to prevent malaria.
-If you are travelling to a destination that is a high risk area for malaria, you should take Malarone tablets before, during and after you come back from your trip.
+Malarone is is a treatment widely used to prevent malaria.
+If you are travelling to a destination that is a high-risk area for malaria, you should take Malarone tablets before, during and after you come back from your trip.

 What is Malarone used to treat?

-These tablets are used in the prevention of catching malaria when you travel to a destination that is designated a high-risk area.
-It is also an effective treatment for malaria if you catch it while abroad.
+Malarone tablets are taken to prevent catching the tropical disease malaria when you travel to a destination that is designated a high risk area.
+They are also an effective treatment for malaria if you catch it while abroad.

 Malarone is an effective malaria prevention and treatment medicine, but it is not suitable for everyone to take.

-Do not take Malarone tablets if you are allergic to atovaquone, proguanil hydrochloride or any of the other ingredients contained in these tablets (see the Ingredients tab for full details).
+Do not take Malarone tablets if you are allergic to atovaquone, proguanil hydrochloride or any of the other ingredients contained in these tablets.

 Do not use Malarone to prevent malaria if you have severe kidney disease.